 Soho Boutique Córdoba

 Soho Boutique Córdoba is a great option for those wanting to stay near the train station rather than in the city's historic core.
-If you're arriving late or leaving early by train, the hotel is just a quick five-minute walk away and still within 20 minutes of walking to the city's main sites.
-Enjoy the hotel's perks, including a rooftop pool and sundeck, plus the onsite bar and restaurant.
+If you're arriving late or leaving early by train, the hotel is just a five-minute walk from the train station, yet within 20 minutes of walking to the city's main sites.
+Enjoy the hotel's perks, including a rooftop pool, sun deck, and on-site bar and restaurant.

 Rooms are bright, spacious, and comfortable with neutral colors, light-wood furnishings, and tasteful pops of color.
 You'll also find modern and comfortable bathrooms in all rooms.
 Units on the upper floors feature private terraces, and you can opt for suites if you'd like a bit more space and a sofa.